 We're always looking for help at ourJune Color Me Fearless 5k, November Lunafest film night, holiday gift wrapping, Suns Hockey benefit night, or other community involvement such as at the Boulder Mountain Tour or Backcountry Run.
 Contact us if you'd be able to help, be a running buddy, or lend a talent that would enhance the program or event.

 Would you like to focus your efforts toward a particular event or crucial program element?
 Do you have experience in a field that would be of use to us?
 We have the following committees and would welcome involvement from those interested in these areas: Color Me Fearless 5k, Lunafest, Fundraising, Board Development, Program Development, and Solemates.
 Please contact us via our contact us form to let us know your area of interest.

 We're looking for items that can be included in our Lunafest Silent Auction.
 Sponsorship exposure for your business or organization can be included.
 Contact us for more information.

 There are over 70 girls waiting to participate in Girls on the Run here in Blaine County this upcoming fall or spring season.
 They need you!
 We need you!
 We need small teams of coaches at each of our site locations who can commit to mentoring two days a week for the ten week fall or spring season.
-The Spring 2018 season will run from April 2nd to June 5th and sites include:
+The Fall 2018 season will run from September 10 - November 10 and sites include:

 - Hemingway Elementary, M/W, 2:45-4:00